EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-01.md

 # After installing, restart your terminal or run:
 source ~/.bashrc  # or ~/.zshrc on Mac
 ```
+If you still prefer `pip install uv`, do it inside a disposable virtual environment so the binary lands on your PATH predictably.

 ### Issue: `git commit` fails with "Please tell me who you are"